India’s opposition says will challenge Muslim properties bill in top court

 “The Waqf Bill tells every Indian Muslim: ‘You are not an equal citizen of India, know your place, your rights are not the same as ours,’” Mahua Moitra, a legislator from the opposition All India Trinamool Congress, posted on X. “Never felt so sad, so ashamed.”

+The All India Muslim Personal Law Board said Home Minister Shah’s comments were against the fundamentals of Islamic endowments as such bodies necessarily need to be governed by Muslims only.

-The legislation has drawn strong condemnation from Muslim groups.
-Jamaat-e-Islami Hind called it “a direct assault on religious freedom and constitutional rights”.
+Jamaat-e-Islami Hind, another prominent community organisation, called it “a direct assault on religious freedom and constitutional rights”.

 “The passage is highly condemnable,” the group’s president, Syed Sadatullah Husaini, said in a statement, accusing the government of undermining the rights of minority communities.